 Here are some important guidelines to follow when embarking on this journey.
 The main goal is to get the highest value for the money you will invest.

 Look at the project from a functional point of view.
 When you buy ready-made software, you get a list of things it can do.
 When you invest in custom software, you create a list of things you want it to do.
 Make the most of this position.
-As it is difficult to objectively evaluate the technological innovation, it is good to evaluate the custom software developer based on the value that the company has created for the business of its previous customers.
+As it is difficult to objectively evaluate technological innovation, it is good to evaluate the custom software developer based on the value that the company has created for the business of its previous customers.
 It is inefficient to compare the value of ready-made software with the value of custom-made software.

 The speed of work is also determined by the client, to some extent.
 When you are well prepared to make decisions and it does not take you time, you practically support the software development process.